tlanettepollard/Scoot-Multipage-Website-TLP/codenotes.md

 ### 03/21/2022

 Happy Monday!
 I realized that I had a perfect page to refer to for making the sidebar-- My portfolio page.
 I also found an article about using floating elements to help with the extra designs for this page.
+I got my sidebar to work.
+It opens, but now it isn't closing.
+Will try to work that out tomorrow.

 Resources: